 Though ingredient testing is done independently from Puracy, our contract manufacturers and ingredient suppliers are required to sign pledges that they don’t test ingredients on animals – at any stage.
 These assurances and pledges are part of our ongoing cruelty-free certification process.

 When choosing ingredient suppliers, we opted to work with large, public companies (like Dow, Dupont, BSAF, Solvay, and Lonza.)
 These companies employ thousands of people and have reputations to uphold.
 They also have the transparency that a public company requires, making them accountable to investors as well as federal regulations.

 Our preferred suppliers offer the necessary checks and balances to ensure Puracy ingredients are of the highest quality, ethically produced, and never tested on animals.

 Even our pet products – including our new Natural Pet Shampoo – are human-grade and human-tested for safety and efficacy.
 Our founders, Sean and Paul, tested our pet shampoo prototypes on themselves before they ever touched their own pets.
 We guess you could say that we’re our own guinea pigs.

-Puracy Products: Always Natural, Non-Toxic, and Effective
+Puracy Products: Always Natural, Gentle, & Effective

 With Puracy products, you’ll always get cruelty-free, vegan personal care products, pet care, and household cleaners.